 You may also request an absentee ballot be mailed to you.
 In order to vote absentee by mail you must complete a request form.
 You may contact the Auditor's office to request that a form be sent to you or print off a form and mail it in.
-To be sent an absentee ballot by mail, the Auditor's Office must receive your Absentee Ballot Request form by 5pm on the Friday 11 days before the Election (or the Saturday 10 days before a General Election).
+To be sent an absentee ballot by mail, the Auditor's Office must receive your Absentee Ballot Request form by 5pm on the Monday 15 days before the Election.

 The only way to vote on Election Day is by casting a vote at your assigned polling place.
 Visit the link to find your polling place.